General Information

 Why attend PCOS Advocacy Day?

-The NIH, the largest funding agency of biomedical research in the world, invests over $43B annually with less than 0.1% of that budget going to PCOS research.
-With declining numbers of investigators entering the field due to lack of research funding opportunities and an increasing prevalence of PCOS, we are at a critical juncture where there is an urgent need to advocate for increased funding for quality PCOS research.
+The NIH, the largest funding agency of biomedical research in the world, invests over $47.5B annually with less than 0.1% of that budget going to PCOS research.
+With declining numbers of investigators entering the field due to lack of research funding opportunities and an increasing preval1ence of PCOS, we are at a critical juncture where there is an urgent need to advocate for increased funding for quality PCOS research.

 With the many competing federal funding priorities facing Congress, it is critical for the PCOS patient, medical, health care and research communities to communicate to policymakers not only how funding PCOS research positively contributes to the overall health and well-being of the American people, but also how it can ease the economic burden that PCOS and comorbidities place on us and our society.